 In this section, we offer more information on some of the most common concerns related to finding the best SIP trunk providers.

 1. What is a SIP trunk provider?

-SIP providers act like traditional phone line companies would but they use the internet to provide the connection, instead of actual lines.
+SIP providers act like traditional phone line companies, but use the internet to provide the connection instead of actual lines.
 The network may be owned by the SIP provider, or they may rebrand a network.

 It’s essential to know how much to budget for when installing SIP trunking into your small business’ phone system.
 Although SIP trunking is likely to be cheaper as it doesn’t use physical phone lines, costs are still likely to vary, depending on your company’s specific requirements and each provider’s offering.
 Some factors to take into consideration are: